 - · Larger servings of vegetables and fruits (students must take at least one serving of produce)

 - · A wide variety of vegetables, including dark green and red/orange vegetables and legumes

 - · Fat-free or 1% milk (flavored milk must be fat-free)

 We’re always working to offer Millinocket students healthier and tastier choices.
 In addition to meeting the new nutrition standards, we also feature many locally grown foods, try new recipes & products.
 Nutrition Education messages are communicated through our Nutrition Advisory Council.

 School meals are a great value and a huge convenience for busy families.
-Complete student lunches are only $2.40 at Granite Street and $2.65 at Stearns for full price.
-Lunches are also available at a reduced price or free for those who qualify and full priced breakfasts are $1.00 for Granite Street and Stearns (all students who qualify for free or reduced lunches automatically qualify for free breakfasts).
+Complete student lunches are only $2.60 at Granite Street and $2.85 at Stearns for full price.
+Every student who qualifies for free and/or reduced meals will receive free breakfast for the 2019-2020 school year.

 To view your child’s account transactions and make payments visit www.myschoolbucks.com.